-Businesses are constantly pushed to deliver more, better and faster.
+Businesses are constantly pushed to deliver more, better, and faster.
 Companies suddenly find themselves in a position to act and adapt.
-And as this pressure increases over time, teams across the company experience a need to grow, both in expertise (technology innovation, service design, branding and so on) as well as in number of people.
-Many organizations are facing challenges when it comes to the interaction between business, development and human needs.
-They are forced to reevaluate company structure in order to overcome these internal challenges and work more efficiently.
+And as this pressure increases over time, teams across the company experience a need to grow, both in expertise (technology innovation, service design, branding, and so on) as well as in the number of people.
+Many organisations are facing challenges when it comes to the interaction between business, development, and human needs.
+They are forced to re-evaluate company structure in order to overcome these internal challenges and work more efficiently.

 In his book Intersection, author Milan Guenther argues that, in order to address fast growth, “modern enterprises must overcome the siloed thinking and isolated efforts of the past, and instead address internal relationships holistically.”

 A design-led approach can be used to tackle these challenges, by making a future transformation more visible.
 Most design philosophies are based on a fundamental understanding of the people you are designing for, making design a powerful tool to bridge departments and build a human-centred vision of the future.